Decodium (“FT2”) – the fastest mode?

 The shorter transmission durations will render the protocol more vulnerable for interference and (impulsive) noise.
 Longer integration enhances resilience and I expect Decodium decoding probability to be relatively lower.

-Computer clocks need to be very wel synchonised which can be an additional hurdle.
+Computer clocks need to be very wel synchronised which can be an additional hurdle.
 Because of the shorter transmissions and the inherently shorter decoding interval, computer requirements are a lot more stringent.
 Computers that perform well with FT8, can be too slow for Decodium.
 Good for computer vendors, but bad for the environment.

 Conclusion